 Another advantage of OFDMA is the significantly reduced latency, which is particularly interesting for gamers.

-The use of the available radio spectrum, which is significantly more efficient, also increases the ratio of net to gross data rates compared to older wireless LAN standards.
+The use of the available radio spectrum, which is significantly more efficient, also increases the ratio of net to gross data rates compared to older wireless standards.

 A great leap for 2.4 GHz

 Since Wireless N (Wi-Fi 4) was released 10 years ago, connection properties and data rates in the 2.4 GHz frequency band have remained largely unchanged.
 Meanwhile, innovations and significant improvements have been made primarily in the 5 GHz band.
 With Wi-Fi 6, that's changing.
 Devices that only transmit data on the 2.4 GHz band benefit enormously.
 In addition to more capacity for multiple simultaneous connections, the data rate has almost doubled.

 This is particularly important due to the ever-increasing number of household and peripheral devices with integrated Wi-Fi (e.g. smart speakers, robot vacuum cleaners, smartwatches), since these often only dominate the 2.4 GHz band.

 The battery life of smartphones and other mobile devices also benefits from the new Wi-Fi 6.
 Intelligent wake-up mechanisms (Target Wake Time) set how long the devices can "sleep" between transmissions , saving you energy.